On entropy production of repeated quantum measurements III. Quantum detailed balance: Introduction

-} \ \begin{remarks} Since $\Phi(J^2)=J^2$ when $J^2=\one$, the second condition in~\eqref{eq:Phi-rho-adm} should be understood as a generalization of the involutive nature of $\Theta$.
+\begin{remarks} Since $\Phi(J^2)=J^2$ when $J^2=\one$, the second condition in~\eqref{eq:Phi-rho-adm} should be understood as a generalization of the involutive nature of $\Theta$.
 We will show in Section~\ref{sec:value of c} that this generalization is indeed necessary.

 {\bf (ii)} This definition is closely related to the KMS inner product through the definition of $\widehat{\Phi}$ in~\eqref{eq:defhatphi}.
 Similar detailed balance conditions, based on different inner products on $\BH$ associated to the faithful state $\rho$ have been introduced in the literature.
-They have various motivations, a long history and intricate relationships --- see~\cite{Kossakowski1977,Fagnola2007, Fagnola2010,Amorim2021} and references therein.
+They have various motivations, a long history and intricate relationships; see~\cite{Kossakowski1977,Fagnola2007, Fagnola2010,Amorim2021} and references therein.
+In particular, the GNS quantum detailed balance condition is in general stronger than the KMS condition; see \cite[Proposition~7.1]{Fagnola2007}.
+Moreover, the adjoint of a completely positive map w.r.t.\;the GNS inner product need not be completely positive; see the same proposition.
 We choose to work with the above definition because, w.r.t.\;the KMS inner product, the adjoint of a completely positive map is again completely positive.
 This will allow us to define the time reversal of instruments modeling quantum measurements.
 This is not always possible for other common notions of quantum detailed balance.
-The naturalness of the KMS inner product in study of the quantum detailed balance condition in the continuous-time case has been emphasized in~\cite[Section~4.4]{Derezinski2006}.
+The naturalness of the KMS inner product in the study of the quantum detailed balance condition in the continuous-time case has been emphasized in~\cite[Section~4.4]{Derezinski2006}.

 {\bf (iii)} We note that, according to our definition, $\Phi$ satisfies~\QDB{} whenever it is KMS-self-adjoint up to the conjugation, $\Phi^\rho\circ j=j\circ\Phi$.

 {\bf (iv)} We do not assume that $J$ is an involution or even that $J^2=\pm\one$. \end{remarks}